paul-hammant/tbd/content/short-lived-feature-branches/index.md

 <!-- dgytjffdd -->

-1. intermediate merges to master (trunk)
+1. intermediate merges to master (trunk) - at least where the commit was not able to go live on its own
 2. merges (intermediate or not) to other people's short-lived feature branches
 3. merges (intermediate or not) to any release branches (if you have them)
 4. variations of #2 that are direct from/to the developers clone on their workstation
+5. other developers joining you on your short-lived feature branches - at least who are not your pair-programming partner.

 # Alternatives to short-lived feature branches